 You need to know your company’s products inside out.
 An in-depth knowledge of every feature, manufacturing detail, and selling point well help customers navigate purchases or potential difficulties.

-Product knowledge is only one part of the equation—all operators should also possess a detailed knowledge of company culture.
+Product knowledge is only one part of the equation—all agents should also possess a detailed knowledge of company culture.
 If you know how your company allocates responsibilities, you can navigate and resolve issues with more grace.
 You will know how and where to find solutions, whom to talk to, and where to transfer customers to—ultimately reducing customer pain points.

 People don’t always say what they mean, so you need this skill to interpret each customer’s true needs.
 If you have this skill, then you can tell what customers mean by their tone, whether they’re frustrated, implying something different, or asking an indirect question.